Randy Arozarena Player Props: Rays vs. Mariners

 Randy Arozarena At The Plate

-- Arozarena has nine doubles, a triple, 14 home runs and 45 walks while hitting .286.
+- Arozarena has nine doubles, a triple, 15 home runs and 45 walks while batting .288.

-- Among qualified hitters in baseball, he ranks 21st in batting average, eighth in on-base percentage, and 41st in slugging.
+- Among qualifying hitters in baseball, he ranks 19th in batting average, eighth in on-base percentage, and 34th in slugging.

-- In 16.5% of his games this season, he has homered, and 4.1% of his trips to the dish.
+- He has gone deep in 17.5% of his games this year, and 4.4% of his chances at the plate.

-- In 38.0% of his games this year, Arozarena has had at least one RBI.
-He's picked up more than one in 15.2% and driven in three or more of his team's runs in seven contests.
+- Arozarena has driven home a run in 31 games this season (38.8%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on eight occasions..

-- He has scored in 40 of 79 games this year, and more than once 9 times.
+- He has scored in 41 of 80 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.